-On 7 April 1939 Albania was invaded by the Italians, who had King Zogu I deposed and replaced by the Italian king, Vittorio Emmanuele III.
-The flag now had Fascist symbols added: two black fasces, two Savoy ribbons (symbolising the rule of the House of Savoia to which Vittorio Emmanuele belonged) and a black scroll, with three times the Savoia Latin motto FERT (Foedere Et Religione Tenemur, We are held together by Pact and Religion).
+On 7 April 1939, Albania was invaded by the Italians, who had King Zog I deposed and replaced by the Italian king, Vittorio Emmanuele III.
+The flag now had Fascist symbols added: two black fasces, connected above by two Savoy ribbons in black, and below by a black scroll with the motto of the House of Savoia: “FERT” (Foedere Et Religione Tenemur, Latin for “We are held together by Pact and Religion”).
 After Italy surrendered to the Allies in 1943, German troops occupied the country.
 On 20 October 1943, the monarchical Constitution of 1 October 1928 was re-established by the National Assembly.
-Though militarily controlled by the Germans, the Albanians retained autonomy in internal affairs and on such basis refused to hand over the Jewish residents and refugees.
+Though militarily controlled by the Germans, the Albanians retained autonomy in internal affairs and refused to hand over the Jewish residents and refugees.

-Meanwhile Enver Hoxha, whose communist partizans had been fighting the fascists, constituted a provisional autonomous government for the liberated zones and adopted the flag used before the Italian occupation, with a yellow star placed in the canton.
-The Germans withdrew from Albania in the fall of 1944 and on 10 October 1944 Enver Hoxha proclaimed the constitution of the Democratic Government of Albania as a provisional government.
+Meanwhile, Enver Hoxha, whose communist partisans had been fighting the fascists, constituted a provisional autonomous government for the liberated zones.
+They adopted the flag used before the Italian occupation, with a yellow star placed in the canton.
+The Germans withdrew from Albania in the fall of 1944, and on 10 October 1944, Enver Hoxha proclaimed the constitution of the Democratic Government of Albania as a provisional government.
 Although the flags with the yellow star continued to be used, other flags emerged with a hammer and sickle, the emblem of the Albanian Communist Party that had led the liberation struggle.
-In the liberation festivities held in Tirana on 29 November 1944, the national flag with the black eagle was used, but without the star or the hammer and sickle.
+In the liberation festivities held in Tirana on 29 November 1944, the national flag was flown without a star or hammer and sickle.

 In elections held on 2 December 1945, 80% voted for the National Democratic Front coalition led by the Communists.
-On 11 January 1946 King Zogu I was declared deposed and the People’s Republic of Albania was proclaimed.
-On 7 March 1946 a Constitution came into effect which established a new national flag with a yellow-bordered red star placed above the double-headed eagle.
-In 1976 a new Constitution was adopted and the state’s name was changed to the People’s Socialist Republic of Albania, but the flag wasn't changed.
-This lasted until 1992 when communist rule came to an end and the communist star was removed from the national flag on 7 April 1992: once more Albania flew the “Flamur e Skënderbeut” (Skanderbeg’s flag), a red field with a black double-headed eagle.
+On 11 January 1946, King Zog I was declared deposed, and the People’s Republic of Albania was proclaimed.
+On 7 March 1946, a Constitution came into effect, which established a new national flag with a yellow-bordered red star placed above the double-headed eagle.
+In 1976 a new Constitution was adopted, and the state’s name changed to “People’s Socialist Republic of Albania”, but the flag stayed the same.
+In 1992 Communist rule ended: the communist star was removed from the national flag on 7 April 1992.
+Once more, Albania flew the “Flamur e Skënderbeut” (Skanderbeg’s flag), a red field with a black double-headed eagle.